laveenbhatia/Spell_Correction_Using_MED/README.md

 ## Dataset
 The datasets used are:
 * [Birkbeck spelling error corpus](https://ota.bodleian.ox.ac.uk/repository/xmlui/handle/20.500.12024/0643): This contains a list of misspelled words along with their correct spellings.
+This has been preprocessed manually and converted to an excel file available in corpus.xlsx.
 * [Wordnet dictionary](https://wordnet.princeton.edu/): This contains a list of all english words against which we compare our misspelled words.